Get Your API Keys

 Best role

 A specialized reviewer for factual or research-heavy documents.
-Its search-aware training makes it uniquely effective at spotting unsupported claims, though its inconsistent output formatting may complicate document reconstruction.
+Its search-aware training makes it effective at spotting unsupported claims.

 💡